tardate/LittleArduinoProjects/README.md

-# 183 Little Arduino Projects
+# 184 Little Arduino Projects
-> Latest addition:sparkles: [PolarityTester](./Electronics101/PolarityTester) - demonstrate a polarity-testing circuit
+> Latest addition:sparkles: [AdjustablePulseGenerator](./Electronics101/555Timer/AdjustablePulseGenerator) - widely-adjustable square wave generator using the 555 timer

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like